krakend/krakend-documentation/backends/service-discovery.md

 To integrate **Consul, Kubernetes, or any other `DNS SRV` compatible system** as the Service Discovery, you only need to set two keys:

 - `"sd": "dns"`: To use dynamic host resolution using the service discovery strategy
-- `"sd_scheme": "https"`: When the list of hosts provided by the service discovery is offered under https instead of plain http
+- `"sd_scheme": "https"`: When the list of hosts provided by the service discovery is offered under HTTPS instead of plain HTTP
-- `"host": []`: And entry with the service name providing the resolution (e.g.: Consul address)
+- `"host": []`: And entry with the service name providing the resolution (e.g., Consul address)

 Add these keys in the `backend` section of your configuration.
 If there is another `host` key in the root level of the configuration, you don't need to declare it here if the value is the same.